Locator Neural Network

 2. data/potr_m_pred1.txt, data/potr_m_pred2.txt, data/potr_m_pred3.txt, data/potr_m_pred4.txt, data/potr_m_pred5.txt - Sample origins for Populus trichocarpa individuals (latitude and longitude in decimal degrees); In each file, 10% of sample origins were replaced with "NA" and used as the test set of origin prediction.

-3. locator_NN_job.slurm - a SLURM batch script template for submitting single job to predict the origins of a subset of Populus trichocarpa individuals.
+3. locator_NN_job.slurm - a Slurm batch script template for submitting single job to predict the origins of a subset of Populus trichocarpa individuals.

-4. locator_NN_array.slurm - a SLURM batch script template for submitting an array job to predict the origins of 5 subsets of Populus trichocarpa individuals.
+4. locator_NN_array.slurm - a Slurm batch script template for submitting an array job to predict the origins of 5 subsets of Populus trichocarpa individuals.

 Copy all of these materials to your current directory with the following command.
 Below, the first command will recursively copy the directory called data and all of its contents to your current directory.
 The second command the * or wildcard will copy all files beginning with locator_NN_ to your current directory.